The Briscoe Center is an essential stop on the research itinerary of historians from all over the world.

 - 13 historic buildings

 The Briscoe Center collections continue to increase, providing many avenues for historical inquiry.
-As an active place of learning, the Briscoe Center promotes teaching and research from our collections through academic classes and seminars, fellowships, collaborations, and student internship programs.
-The center also fosters the public’s engagement with American history through research services, exhibitions and public programs, video and digital projects, and publications.
-The center’s national scope provides almost endless opportunities for further growth and engagement.
+As an active place of learning, the Briscoe Center facilitates the academic use of the collections through research services, classes and seminars, fellowships, faculty collaborations, and student internship programs.
+The Center also fosters the public’s engagement with the collection by producing exhibitions and public programs, video and digital projects, documentary film and books.
+The Briscoe Center’s extensive collections makes it possible for students of all ages to examine primary sources, form questions, seek evidence, and deepen their understanding of the American story.

 Visit the Briscoe Center